Picovoice/voice-activity-benchmark/README.md

 # Metric

 We measured the accuracy of the voice activity engines using false positive and true positive rates.
-The false positive rate is measured as the number of false positives detected over the total number of false positives.
+The false positive rate is measured as the number of false positive frames detected over the total number of non-voice frames.
-Likewise, true positive rate is measured as the number of true positives detected over the total number of true positives.
+Likewise, true positive rate is measured as the number of true positive frames detected over the total number of voice-frames.
 Using these definitions we plot a receiver operating characteristic curve which can be used to characterize performance differences between engines.